 Any gas displaced during the use of sulphuric acid as a laboratory reagent is captured in flow hoods to be scrubbed and /or filtered.
 During the use of sulphuric acid as a laboratory reagent, special equipment and controlled systems with little or no potential for exposure are used to prevent losses occurring.
+Organizational measures to prevent/limit release

 Workers involved in the handling and transfer of materials are trained in the procedures and protective equipment is intended to cope with the worst case scenario, in order to minimise exposure and risks.
 Conditions and measures related to personal protection, hygiene and health.